pyscaffold/pyscaffold/docs/features.rst

 together with a `virtual environment`_ (also called *virtual env*) to avoid `dependency hell`_ during both development and production stages.

-In particular, PyPA's `Pipenv`_ can be integrated in any PyScaffold-generated project by following standard `setuptools`_ conventions.
-Keeping abstract requirements in ``setup.cfg`` and running ``pipenv install -e .`` is basically what you have to do.

-If you prefer managing your dependencies yourself in a virtual env co-located with your package, PyScaffold can also help to reduce the boilerplate.
+If you like the traditional style of dependency management using a virtual env co-located with your package, PyScaffold can help to reduce the boilerplate.
 With the ``--venv`` option, a virtual env will be bootstrapped and waiting to be activated.
 And if you are the kind of person that always install the same packages when creating a virtual env, PyScaffold's option ``--venv-install PACKAGE`` will be the right one for you.
 You can even integrate `pip-tools`_ in this workflow, by putting a ``-e file:.`` in your *requirements.in*.

+Alternatively, PyPA's `Pipenv`_ can be integrated in any PyScaffold-generated project by following standard `setuptools`_ conventions.
+Keeping abstract requirements in ``setup.cfg`` and running ``pipenv install -e .`` is basically what you have to do.

 You can check the details on how all of that works in :ref:`Dependency Management <dependencies>`.